 On the other side of the spectrum, customers also benefit from ACH payments.
 If you’ve ever forgotten to pay a bill or forgotten to pay a recurring fee, then you know that there’s nothing more annoying than receiving a late fee.
 When you automate the process by using ACH payments, you don’t have to think twice about regularly paying for your bills.

-This is one of the main benefits.
+- Recurring payments: This is one of the main benefits.
 ACH payments allow customers to automate the bill-paying process.
-It’s time to say goodbye to alarms and written reminders—the money is conveniently withdrawn straight from an account without any dates or times to remember.
+It’s time to say goodbye to alarms and written reminders—the money is conveniently withdrawn straight from an account without any

 Types of ACH Transactions